-Ovarian cysts and ovarian cancer: An ovarian cyst is a fluid filled sac that may develop on one or both ovaries.
+Ovarian cysts: An ovarian cyst is a fluid-filled sac that may develop on one or both ovaries.
 Most women in their childbearing years may have one or more painless ovarian cysts.
 They rarely cause any issues.
 There are various types of cysts, however functional cysts are the most common types of cyst.
-Some women with a condition called polycystic ovarian syndrome may have large number of cysts.
+Some women with a condition called polycystic ovarian syndrome may have a large number of cysts.
 They may cause an ovary to get enlarged and if left untreated can cause fertility issues.
 Ovarian cysts that cause severe pain, nausea or vomiting or cysts that rupture or cause ovarian torsion may need to be treated immediately.
 Benign ovarian cysts do not become cancerous.
 However ovarian cancer symptoms can mimic symptoms of an ovarian cyst.
-Therefore, it is important to get a cyst diagnosed as well as monitored if needed.
+Therefore, it is important to get a cyst diagnosed as well as monitor if needed.
 Some women may be put on contraceptives to regulate ovulation.
 In some cases, large ovarian cysts >5cm causing pain or discomfort may need to be surgically removed.
 Having an ovarian cyst does not increase the risk of ovarian cancer.

 Understanding ovarian cancer need not be triggered by an incident like the Talcum powder lawsuit.
 Women need to be aware of their bodies, take clues of small changes and seek help when they notice something is not normal.
 Other factors such as obesity and smoking are also known risk factors to cancer.
 Therefore leading an active lifestyle with a well-balanced anti-inflammatory diet is equally important in fighting cancer.